The Limits of Assumption-free Tests for Algorithm Performance: Introduction

 \subsection{Overview of contributions}

-In this paper, for the problem of algorithm evaluation, we will establish fundamental limits on the ability of any \emph{black-box test} (that is, any test that studies the behavior of $\cA$ empirically rather than theoretically) to perform inference on the hypothesis test~\eqref{eqn:hypothesis_test}.
-Surprisingly, we will also see that this hardness result is not alleviated by adding an assumption of algorithmic stability.
+In this paper, for the problem of algorithm evaluation, we will establish fundamental limits on the ability of any \emph{black-box test} (that is, any test that studies the behavior of $\cA$ empirically rather than theoretically) to perform inference on the hypothesis test~\eqref{eqn:hypothesis_test} even when model evaluation is easy to solve.
+We will also see that this hardness result can be partially alleviated by adding an assumption of algorithmic stability, but only in the high-stability regime.
 We will also establish analogous results for the problem of algorithm comparison.

-\paragraph{Organization.} In Section~\ref{sec:background}, we will present some background on algorithm testing and on algorithmic stability, in addition to giving an overview of some related work in the literature.
+\textbf{Organization.} In Section~\ref{sec:background}, we will present some background on algorithm testing and on algorithmic stability, in addition to giving an overview of some related work in the literature.
 Section~\ref{sec:results-evaluation} presents our main results establishing the hardness of testing \texttt{EvaluateAlg}, and establishes that an extremely simple and naive test already achieves (nearly) the maximum possible power.
 Results under an algorithmic stability assumption are presented in Section~\ref{sec:results-evaluation-stability}.
 We then turn to the problem of algorithm comparison, which is addressed in Section~\ref{sec:results-comparison}.
 Discussion and conclusions are provided in Section~\ref{sec:discussion}.
-All proofs are deferred to the Appendix.
+All proofs are deferred to the Supplementary Material \citep{luo2025limit}.